Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: FPGA Accelerator Design

 Assuming that the tensor-compressed transformer involves $N$ TT cores having the same size for simplicity, the total number of BRAM blocks can be roughly estimated as $N n_w\times n_d$.
 Let $\lceil x \rceil$ denote rounding up $x$ to its nearest integer, then $n_w$ and $n_d$ can be decided as

-The above analysis indicates that $n_d$ will always be $1$ since generally $nr << D$, leading to a huge waste of BRAM resources.
+The above analysis indicates that $n_d$ will always be $1$ since generally $nr << D$, leading to a huge waste of BRAM usage.

 To improve BRAM efficiency, we increase the depth of the array by grouping some TT cores.
 Specifically, we concatenate $K$ TT-cores without data dependency into a single array along the depth size, then assign one BRAM block to the whole group.
+In our implementation, TT cores are concatenated across encoder layers and contraction directions.
+Given a total of $L$ encoder layers and $2d$ tensor factors, we set $K=(d-1)L$.
 In this case, the total number of BRAM blocks required is $\frac{N}{K}n_w\times n_d$, with $n_w$ and $n_d$ decided below:

-We can choose $K$ to make $\frac{Knr}{D}$ closer to its round-up integer, and thus we can greatly improve the BRAM utilization efficiency, as shown in Fig.~\ref{fig:bram} (bottom).
+Here, scaling up small $\frac{nr}{D}$ using $K$ brings $\frac{Knr}{D}$ closer to its rounded-up integer, and thus we can greatly improve the BRAM utilization efficiency, as shown in Fig.~\ref{fig:bram} (bottom).

 The BRAM management problem is formulated as

 With a tensorization setting $\beta$, we can find $W$ and $D$ to maximize the BRAM utilization according to Eq. \eqref{eqa:0} -- \eqref{eqa:3}.